Sparse, brooding melodies and lyrical, uplifting ballads

 that reinterpret country, folk, and old-time music traditions.

-Zinnia Blue are an alt-country / Americana duo from Melbourne, Australia, featuring interweaving guitars and two-part harmonies.
+Zinnia Blue are an alt-country / Americana duo from Cygnet, Tasmania (Originally hailing from Melbourne, Victoria), featuring interweaving guitars and two-part harmonies.
 The pair create sparse and brooding melodies and lyrical, uplifting ballads that reinterpret country, folk, and old-time music traditions.

 The heart of Zinnia Blue is married couple Kate Tucker and Matt Ellis who write and arrange the music together, creating a sound that is delicate, earthy, and emotional.
 Lead singer Tucker’s voice is sweet, rich, and rough around the edges, reminiscent of The Audreys’ Tasha Coates, and her simple guitar style blends perfectly with Ellis’ tastefully intricate melody guitar work.
 The pair’s voices weave closely together in old-timey two-part harmonies reminiscent of the Milk Carton Kids or Gram Parsons and Emmylou Harris.